-Id Designation Purpose Indicator 1 ATC corners within the FB search space?
-To ensure that remedial actions applied in the NTC operational capacity calculation are also taken into account in the FB experimentation.
-Indicator 2 Volume of both the ATC and FB search space To quantify the "size" of the full FB and ATC domains Indicator 3 To give market players an alternative grip on the FB domain and to provide a measure per direction on the gain of using FB methodology in terms of capacity space given to the market when compared to ATC
+Id Designation Purpose Indicator 1 ATC corners within the FB To ensure that remedial actions applied in the search space?
+NTC operational capacity calculation are also taken into account in the FB experimentation.
+Indicator 2 Volume of both the ATC and FB To quantify the "size" of the full FB and ATC search space domains Indicator 3 Max.
+"Net Positions" & "Bilateral To give market players an alternative grip on the Exchanges between Hubs" FB domain and to provide a measure per direction within the search space on the gain of using FB methodology in terms of capacity space given to the market when compared to ATC